 An RSS feed is available for the blog.
-Issues with the site can be submitted as a github issue.
 A site map is available as well.

 Accessibility is an important part of my professional life as someone who works in educational publishing making accessible ebooks.
 It’s important to me that this site be accessible.
 Please contact me directly if there are any items I have overlooked.
-Open a github issue or DM/publicly shame me in front of my boss on trashfire.com.
+DM/publicly shame me in front of my colleagues on twitter using #eprdctn.

 Both subdomains are using Vollkorn as the typeface for the body and Courier for the footer.

 shamelessly ripped forked from the work of Maxime Vaillaincourt.
 Refer to “Setting up your own digital garden with Jekyll” for more information.